Thérèse of Lisieux: Final years

 Therese's final years were marked by a steady decline that she bore resolutely and without complaint.
-Tuberculosis was the key element of Therese's final suffering, but she saw that as part of her spiritual journey.
+Tuberculosis was the key element of Therese's final suffering, but it's said that she saw that as part of her spiritual journey.
 After observing a rigorous Lenten fast in 1896, she went to bed on the eve of Good Friday and felt a joyous sensation.
 She wrote: "Oh! how sweet this memory really is! ...
 I had scarcely laid my head upon the pillow when I felt something like a bubbling stream mounting to my lips.
 I didn't know what it was."
 The next morning her handkerchief was soaked in blood and she understood her fate.
 Coughing up of blood meant tuberculosis, and tuberculosis meant death.
 She wrote, "I thought immediately of the joyful thing that I had to learn, so I went over to the window.
 I was able to see that I was not mistaken.
 Ah! my soul was filled with a great consolation; I was interiorly persuaded that Jesus, on the anniversary of His own death, wanted to have me hear His first call!"

 Therese corresponded with a Carmelite mission in what was then French Indochina and was invited to join them, but, because of her sickness, could not travel.
 Tuberculosis slowly devoured her flesh.
 When she was near death, "her physical suffering kept increasing so that even the doctor himself was driven to exclaim, 'Ah!
 If you only knew what this young nun was suffering!
 During the last hours of Therese's life, she said, "I would never have believed it was possible to suffer so much, never, never!"
 In July 1897, she made a final move to the monastery infirmary.
 On 19 August 1897, she received her last communion.
 She died on 30 September 1897, aged 24.
 On her deathbed, she is reported to have said, "I have reached the point of not being able to suffer any more, because all suffering is sweet to me."
 Her last words were, "My God, I love you!"

 Therese was buried on 4 October 1897, in the Carmelite plot, in the municipal cemetery at Lisieux, where her parents had been buried.
 Her body was exhumed in September 1910 and the remains placed in a lead coffin and transferred to another tomb.
 In March 1923, however, before she was beatified, her body was returned to the Carmel of Lisieux, where it remains.
 The figure of Therese in the glass coffin is not her actual body but a gisant statue based on drawings and photos by Céline after Therese's death.
 It contains her ribcage and other remnants of her body.